 The trademark feature for the Cabriole is the design of the arms and back.
 Both are virtually the same height and round in towards the center in the front.
 For that reason, they have a retro-style feel that you can use to reinvent your entire space.
 While more traditional ones have wooden frames that can give them an upscale but somewhat-stiff impression, more modern ones can be comfortable, laid-back, and a great place for a nap.

 For example, the Vera sofa from Anthropologie is entirely covered with a soft, homey upholstery.
 Since it's a custom piece, you can choose between regular velvet or slub velvet for a shinier, more retro look — and each category has more than a dozen colors to choose from.
+(There's even one floral option.)
 It also comes with two matching throw pillows to boost the comfort-factor even more.

 The English Rolled-Arm Sofa